Royal-Multi-Gamers/hlstatsx-community-edition/README.md

 # HLStatsX Community Edition — Laravel 13 Rebase

-A full rebase of HLStatsX:CE to **Laravel 13**, replacing the legacy PHP 5 web frontend with a modern stack while keeping the same MySQL schema and Perl daemon unchanged.
+A full rebase of HLStatsX:CE to **Laravel 13**, replacing the legacy PHP 5 web frontend with a modern stack while keeping the same MySQL schema.

 > **Perl daemon:** the Perl scripts used are from [SnipeZilla/HLSTATS-2](https://github.com/SnipeZilla/HLSTATS-2).